bharathchand10/BiKE-SPHOTA/README.md

 # BiKE-SPHOTA
-Knowledge Graph Structure Prediction with a Hybrid Orientation of Textual Alignment
+Knowledge Graph Structure Prediction with a Hybrid Orientation of Textual Alignment. </br>
+This repository [name] contains the edited files from repositories [name2] and [name3] along with some additional new codes.
+Those are need to be copied to their corresponding directories (These steps are added with cp command in the instruction)

 <b> Step 1 </b>
 Create a folder BiKE